percona/everest-doc/docs/reference/known_limitations.md

     c.
 Wait until your database cluster is up.
     d.
 Run another bakckup.
 If the backup still fails, check the next scenario.

-3. Longer downtime: restart the db cluster
+3. Longer downtime: restart the database cluster

     a.
 On Percona Everest UI, click **Actions >> Restart**
     b.
 When the database cluster is up, take another backup.